-Inspections are conducted periodically by Fukushima Prefecture.

-This does not apply to cooler stations, etc. (i) in areas where feeding management is confirmed to be appropriate, (ii) where what is handled is only raw milk produced in areas whose distribution restrictions were lifted more than three years ago, and (iii) where inspection results for the latest three years are all below half of the standard limits.

-Prepared based on the "Concepts of Inspection Planning and Establishment and Cancellation of Items and Areas to which Restriction of Distribution and/or Consumption of Foods Concerned Applies" (March 30, 2022) by the Nuclear Emergency Response Headquarters
+Livestock Inspections for Radioactive Cesium in Li Products Products vestock Milk Inspections are conducted periodically by Fukushima Prefecture.
+This does not apply to cooler stations, etc. (i) in areas where feeding managem confirmed to be appropriate, (ii) where what is handled is only raw milk produc whose distribution restrictions were lifted more than three years ago, and (iii) inspection results for the latest three years are all below half of the standard li ced in areas where Prepared based on the "Concepts of Inspection Planning and Establishment and Cancellation of Items and Areas to which Restriction of Distribution and/or Consumption of Foods Concerned Applies" (March 30, 2023) by the Nuclear Emergency Response Headquarters MAFF